Jul 17, 2020

 “Finally, you could split the acreage, taking some as crimp and some as wholecrop depending on forage stocks.
 This flexibility is a real plus point.”

-Mr Eastlake says fermented wholecrop can be made with any of the principle cereal crops and will usually yield at 20-30 tonnes fresh per hectare, depending on the crop grown.
+Mr Eastlake says fermented wholecrop silage can be made with any of the principal cereal crops and will usually yield at 20-30 tonnes fresh per hectare, depending on the crop grown.
 It is typically harvested at around 35-45%DM as this maximises the yield and nutrient content.

 “Crimp should be considered as a high energy, moist concentrate replacing combined cereals in the diet.
 As the starch in crimp is more slowly fermented, it can be used to increase cereal inclusion rates without increasing the acidosis risk.